refraction-ray/iastu-hpc2-manual/users/softwares/python.md

 The python3 intepreter in this conda env is still provided by Intel.

+One can install packages in conda env by `conda install --file requirements.txt`.

 For packages only available to pip, please refer to [this article](https://www.anaconda.com/using-pip-in-a-conda-environment/) on possible conflict issues and solution workflows.

 ### Advanced usage on conda